 - The Routine Antenatal Diagnostic Imaging with Ultrasound (RADIUS) trial was a randomized trial of routine obstetrical ultrasound screening.3 It included more than 15,000 women in the United States.
 The trial showed that routine ultrasound screening was associated with a significantly increased detection of fetal anomalies, but no improvement in any perinatal outcome, including mortality, preterm birth, birth weight, and neonatal morbidity.

 - First trimester vaginal bleeding is found in 20% to 40% of pregnancies.
 The differential diagnoses include possible spontaneous abortion, ectopic pregnancy, and gestational trophoblastic disease.

 - Ectopic pregnancy causes a significant degree of morbidity and mortality if untreated, often through tubal rupture with potentially life-threatening hemorrhage.
 Identification of an intrauterine pregnancy effectively excludes the possibility of an ectopic in almost all cases, unless conception involved assisted reproductive technology.

 - Threatened, inevitable, incomplete, or complete spontaneous abortion may cause first trimester bleeding.
 Up to one-third of recognized pregnancies end in early pregnancy loss.
 Ectopic pregnancy may also be a concern.
 US may be used to determine if a gestational sac or yolk sac is present in the uterus.

-- First trimester transvaginal ultrasound used in conjunction with serum screening is the most sensitive noninvasive technique to detect aneuploidy. ...
+- First trimester transvaginal ultrasound used in conjunction with serum screening is the most sensitive noninvasive technique to detect aneuploidy.
+When performed ...